M29 Weasel: U.S. Army

 The Norwegian mission was cancelled and therefore the Weasel was never used for its original purpose.
 However, as it was amphibious and could cross terrain too soft for most other vehicles, it was used widely in both Italy and on the Western Front.
 In active service in Europe, Weasels were used to supply frontline troops over difficult ground when wheeled vehicles were immobilized.
 It went ashore on Normandy, it was with the U.S. Army during the breakthrough at St. Lo, the Battle of the Bulge and in the mud of the Roer and the Rhine.
+It was also used in Italy to ake on the mountainous terrain in the Italian Campaign.
 The M29 was primarily a cargo carrier, but was also used as a command vehicle, radio platform, and signal line layer.
 U.S. soldiers soon realized the Weasel could also be used as an all-terrain ambulance, as it could get to places not even Jeeps could.
 Another use was for crossing minefields, as its ground pressure was often too low to set off anti-tank mines.

 The reliability of the vehicle when used in the European summer and during long trips on hard roads was the subject of consternation among Allied troops to whom they were assigned.
 The commander of the 87th Chemical Mortar Battalion left the note below during their advances towards La Ferté Macé on D-Day+69:

 All companies are having a great deal of trouble with the M-29 Cargo Carriers on long movements such as the ones Companies C and D have made in the past several days.
 The Cargo Carriers have been overheating and, in several cases, the water has completely boiled out of the radiators.
 These vehicles were made to operate in arctic temperatures.
 The motor becomes so hot that the oil in the transmission literally boils and boils out.
 Plates are coming off the tracks and the cables that hold the tracks together break on these long movements.
 All in all, the efficiency and mobility of this battalion is greatly reduced by our being required to operate with such a vehicle, not only because it is inefficient but because it was never intended to operate in this climate or on hard and paved roads.